Man / Husband

 Heads & Brains

-Words for heads, brains and minds in Celtic languages.
+Words for heads, brains, minds and related things in Celtic languages.

 Proto-Celtic *kʷennom = head